jenkins-x/jx-docs/content/en/v3/about/extending.md

 Plugins usually written in [Go](https://golang.org/) as it has awesome Kubernetes support and generates easy to use statically compiled binaries - though you are free to create plugins in any programming language.

-If you wish to create a new plugin try browse the [jenkins-x-plugins organisation](https://github.com/jenkins-x-plugins) for inspiration or check out the [standard plugins used in the jx-cli](https://github.com/jenkins-x/jx#plugins)
+If you wish to create a new plugin try browse the [jenkins-x-plugins organisation](https://github.com/jenkins-x-plugins) for inspiration or check out the [standard plugins used in the jx cli](https://github.com/jenkins-x/jx#plugins)

 ### Developing Plugins